Partial federal government shutdown

 You will need to provide proof when you retire and enroll in PEBB retiree insurance coverage.

-You do not need Medicare Part D with PEBB medical plans.
-PEBB medical plans include prescription drug coverage that is as good as or better than Medicare Part D. If you or your dependent enrolls in a stand-alone Part D plan, your PEBB medical plan may not coordinate prescription drug benefits with that plan.
+No. You do not need Medicare Part D with PEBB medical plans.
+The PEBB medical plans available to you include prescription drug coverage that is as good as or better than Medicare Part D. If you or your dependent enrolls in a stand-alone Part D plan, your PEBB medical plan may not coordinate prescription drug benefits with that plan.

 Yes, unless you have a consumer-directed health plan.
 In most cases, employees and dependents becoming eligible for Medicare can choose to keep PEBB medical as primary coverage, with Medicare coverage as secondary, if they enroll in Medicare Parts A and B.

 Enrolling in Medicare creates a special open enrollment that allows you to change medical plans.
-If you are enrolled in a consumer-directed health plan (CDHP) with a health savings account (HSA), you should consider a plan change when you, the employee, enroll in Medicare.
-Employees cannot contribute to an HSA while enrolled in Medicare.
+If you are enrolled in a consumer-directed health plan (CDHP) with a health savings account (HSA), you must consider a plan change when you enroll in Medicare.
+You cannot contribute to an HSA while enrolled in Medicare.
 If you do, you will face tax consequences.

 If your dependent enrolls in Medicare, however, you can still contribute to an HSA.
 Contact HealthEquity, Inc. UMP members call 1-844-351-6853 (TRS: 711); Kaiser Permanente members call 1-877-873-8823 (TRS: 711) for more information about how Medicare enrollment affects your HSA.

-You can waive PEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Original Medicare coverage.
+You can waive PEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare Part A and Part B (Original Medicare) coverage.
 You must enroll in PEBB dental, vision, life, accidental death and dismemberment, and long-term disability insurance, if offered.
 You may not waive enrollment in PEBB medical if you are enrolled in PEBB retiree insurance coverage.

 You may choose to remove a dependent who enrolls in Medicare Part A and Part B as a special open enrollment event.

-You may not waive enrollment in PEBB medical to stay enrolled in PEBB retiree insurance coverage.
-Your PEBB retiree insurance coverage will be automatically deferred.
-You will be exempt from the deferral form requirements.
+No. You may not waive enrollment in PEBB medical to stay enrolled in PEBB retiree insurance coverage.
+Your PEBB retiree insurance coverage will be automatically deferred or automatically disenrolled by the PEBB Program.
+You will not be required to submit any forms.

-If you retire and are eligible for PEBB retiree insurance coverage, you and your covered dependents must enroll and stay enrolled in Medicare Part A and Part B, if eligible, to enroll in or keep a PEBB retiree health plan.
+If you retire and are eligible for and enroll in PEBB retiree insurance coverage, you and your covered dependents must enroll and stay enrolled in Medicare Part A and Part B, if eligible.
 Medicare will become primary coverage, and PEBB medical becomes secondary coverage.
 Learn how Medicare works with retiree benefits.

-For general or claim specific information about Medicare.
+For general information about eligibility, enrollment, or premiums